Home » Bank of England

 October 8th, 2012 | Posted in Blog | Read More »

-September 26th, 2012 [Ian Fraser's introduction] In this speech, Robert Jenkins blows apart the self-serving myths that bankers and their lobbyists have been peddling since the financial crisis ripped apart the global financial system in 2007-.
-He also explains that, unfortunately ‘captured’ regulators and politicians have swallowed the myths whole.
-The unsurprising consequence is that post-crisis [...]
+September 26th, 2012 [Ian Fraser’s introduction] In this speech, Robert Jenkins blows apart the self-serving myths that bankers and their lobbyists have been peddling since the financial crisis ripped the financial system apart in 2007-.
+He also explains that ‘captured’ regulators and politicians have swallowed the myths whole.
+As a result, post-crisis regulatory reform is a mess […]

 September 27th, 2012 | Posted in Blog | Read More »